i3ass-dev/i3get/README.md

 Search for `CRITERIA` in the output of `i3-msg -t get_tree`, return desired information.
-If no arguments are passed. `con_id` of acitve window is returned.
+If no arguments are passed, `con_id` of active window is returned.
 If there is more then one criterion, all of them must be true to get results.